fernandomullerjr/fernandomullerjr/README.md

 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I have a focus on AWS, Linux, Kubernetes, Ansible, Terraform, Python, Shell Script, Golang, Containers, PHP and Javascript.

+I'm the founder of the blog <a href="https://devopsmind.com.br">devopsmind.com.br</a>, where I post tips related to the DevOps world.

 <div>